-Tuition fees can vary depending on the type of course and subject, and whether you qualify as a Home, EU or International student and study full-time or part-time.
-See our tuition fee regulations (PDF File 220 KB) and the UKCISA website for further information.
+Tuition fees can vary depending on the type of course and subject, and whether you qualify as a home or international student and study full-time or part-time.
+See our tuition fee regulations (PDF File 391 KB) and the UKCISA website for further information.
 Individual fees information can be found in each entry of our Course Finder.

-If you are starting a Masters course, studying either full- or part-time, you may be entitled to apply for a postgraduate study loan.
+If you are starting a Masters course, studying either full- or part-time, you may be eligible for a postgraduate study loan.
 You can check your personal eligibility at Gov.uk.

-If you are starting a PhD this year, you may be able to apply for a loan to help pay university fees, living costs and other expenses.
+If you are starting a PhD this year, you may be eligible for a loan to help pay university fees, living costs and other expenses.
 You can check your personal eligibility at Gov.uk.

 Find out more information about postgraduate loans.